-P Positive pressure ventilation may be needed, but is likely to worsen unrelieved tension pneumothorax.
-Be prepared to decompress the patient's chest.
-If a tension pneumothorax is suspected by mechanism of injury and as evidenced by hypotension, respiratory distress, and/or diminished breath sounds, perform needle decompression with an over-the-catheter needle placed at the second intercostal space at the midclavicular line.
-This is an airway procedure and must be performed early, if indicated.
-A patient may have bilateral pneumothoraces; if condition does not improve after decompression of one lung, decompress the other side. \succ Initiate cardiac monitoring. \succ Consider analgesia for isolated chest trauma. \succ Treat for hypotension.
+- Positive pressure ventilation may be needed, but is likely to worsen unrelieved tension pneumothorax. - If a tension pneumothorax is suspected by mechanism of injury and as evidenced by hypotension, respiratory distress, and/or diminished breath sounds, or rapid worsening after initiation of positive pressure ventilation - perform needle decompression with an over-the-catheter needle placed at the second intercostal space at the midclavicular line. - If condition does not improve after decompression of one lung, decompress the other side. - Initiate cardiac monitoring. - Treat for hypotension.